minh897/SwordFight_Demo_URP3D/README.md

 # SwordFight_Demo_URP3D
-A demo in Unity to learn how polishing a game can change the gameplay dramatically make the game looks more appealing
+A demo built in Unity to learn how polishing a game can change the gameplay dramatically make the game looks more appealing